Helpling/jenkins-job-builder/doc/source/definition.rst

 Would create jobs ``build-i386`` and ``build-amd64``.

-You can also reference a variable ``{template-name}`` in any value and it will be subtitued by the name of the current job template being processed.
+In job templates, you can also reference a variable ``{template-name}`` in any value and it will be subtitued by the name of the current job template being processed.

 .. _variable_references: